nodejs/node/doc/api/module.md

 `importAttributes` object if the module should be cached with different attributes than were present in the source code.

-The `conditions` property in `context` is an array of conditions for [package exports conditions][Conditional exports] that apply to this resolution request.
+The `conditions` property in `context` is an array of conditions that will be used to match [package exports conditions][Conditional exports] for this resolution request.
 They can be used for looking up conditional mappings elsewhere or to modify the list when calling the default resolution logic.